 Check your insurance covers damage to your vehicle at an airport car park, especially if you’re using Meet and Greet.

-How we researched airport parking
+How to find the cheapest airport parking

 In May/June 2024, we collated results from 3,161 Which?
 Connect members and members of the general public who completed an online survey telling us about 4,394 experiences of parking at the UK's 12 biggest airports.
 We only reported on parking options when we received at least 30 responses.